pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 However, when the player dies, the game continues to run and it's impossible to start again.
 Moreover, when you launch it, you start directly.
 We are clearly in a situation where we need some menus to control the game.

 <div data-block="info">
-_Damien_: Let's say it immediately: menus and GUI are no fun in a game.
-You usually have to use a very basic GUI framework (or no framework at all). <br />It takes a lot of time and the result is just... menus that players will skip as fast as possible.
+  **Damien**: let's say it immediately: menus and GUI are no fun in a game.
+You usually have to use a very basic GUI framework (or no framework at all).

+  It takes a lot of time and the result is just… menus that players will skip as fast as possible.
 </div>

 <div data-block="info">
-_Matthieu_: Unlike many game developers, I disagree with the previous statement.
+  **Matthieu**: unlike many game developers, I disagree with the previous statement.
 Creating a _good_ game GUI is not an easy task, but it can be rewarding and interesting.
-However, creating menus requires good tools and some sensible design decisions (like for an app interface). <br /><br />But yeah; a _good_ menu must be invisible and the players should not even notice it exists.
+However, creating menus requires good tools and some sensible design decisions (like for an app interface).

+  But yeah; a _good_ menu must be invisible and the players should not even notice it exists.
 </div>

 Since Unity 4.6, the UI tools (aka "uGUI") has been updated and are now quite good to make fancy menus.